|

 Process Improvement

-material, supplied by LMMFC sent to the NCDMM testing and development
+test material, supplied by LMMFC sent to the NCDMM testing

-lab.
-The first phase of testing began by researching various tool
+and development lab.
+The first phase of testing began by

-evaluated.
-Photos of the tools were taken, tool wear was measured
+the tools were taken, tool wear was measured and all the

-of the tool's coating.
-In order to enhance the quality of the coating,
+flaking of the tool's coating.
+In order to enhance the quality

-wear issue.
-The NCDMM, with the assistance of its Alliance Partners,
+to the tool wear issue.
+The NCDMM, with the assistance of

 Implementation and Technology Transfer